-- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) All crops for pedigree should be free of Primary noxious weeds. - c) Very weedy crops may be declined pedigreed status.
+- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) Very weedy crops will be declined pedigreed status.

 - a) In a crop offered for Foundation status, the inspector makes 6 counts (100 square meters each) to determine the number of impurities.
-The resulting average count, of other varieties, types foreign to the variety or other crop kinds (the seeds of which are difficult to separate from the seeds of the inspected crop) must not exceed 0.1 percent of the plant population of the inspected crop (1 plant per 100 square meters).
+The resulting average count, of other varieties, types foreign to the variety or other crop kinds (the seeds of which are difficult to separate from the seeds of the inspected crop) must not exceed 0.3 percent of the plant population of the inspected crop (3 plants per 100 square meters).
 Variants may be specified by the responsible Breeder and are not considered impurities unless reported in excess of the acceptable level specified. - b) In a crop offered for Registered or Certified status, the inspector makes 6 counts (10 square meters each) to determine the number of impurities.
 The resulting average count, of other varieties, types foreign to the variety or other crop kinds (the seeds of which are difficult to separate from the seeds of the inspected crop) must not exceed 1 percent of the plant population of the inspected crop (1 plant per 10 square meters).
 Variants may be specified by the responsible Breeder and are not considered impurities unless reported in excess of the acceptable level specified.